Exploring Tasmanian Homeownership Incentive Schemes: A Path to Affordable Homeownership

 This duty concession allows eligible buyers to save thousands on the costs of purchasing a pre-owned home, freeing up more funds for additional homeownership expenses.

-3. MyHome Shared Equity Scheme Tasmania
+3. MyHome Shared Equity Scheme

 Making Homeownership in Tasmania More Accessible